 Lawyers at the firm have been advising foreign investors in China on disputes since the early days, but the international arbitration practice really came to the fore after the opening of the Beijing office in 2004 and the addition of new US-trained practitioners with deeper international experience.
 In 2007, the firm added former CIETAC deputy secretary general Ming KANG.

 The dispute resolution team now consists of about 65 lawyers.
 There are 16 partners in the department–seven in Beijing, two in Hong Kong, six in Shanghai and one in Shenzhen.

 Besides handling CIETAC work, we frequently team up with leading foreign firms for ad hoc and institutional arbitrations under the major rules and provide expertise on Chinese law in overseas proceedings.
 We are also one of the few Chinese firms to have independently and successfully represented both Chinese and foreign clients in international arbitrations in Hong Kong and Singapore.

 Increasingly, clients are using Fangda in arbitration-related court proceedings in China.

 The firm’s DR practice is best known for:

 Through our formal association with Peter Yuen & Associates, Fangda Partners has since July 2012 had Hong Kong arbitration lawyers, who are part of the Fangda Greater China Dispute Resolution team.
-In the city, the dispute resolution team has five other Hong Kong/English-law qualified lawyers, and one PRC-law qualified.
+In the city, the dispute resolution team has seven other Hong Kong/English-law qualified lawyers, two PRC-law qualified, and two Australian-law qualified.
 The DR team has litigation and arbitration capability covering all four of our offices.